 Parents must notify the Office of Student Services (402-390-2107) of all address changes.
+Moving to a different address may affect eligibility for transportation.

 Evacuation Drills

 Student emergency evacuation drills are conducted twice per school year per route.
 Chief Transportation and the Office of Special Services will develop effective emergency evacuation plans for students whose disabilities may impede conventional evacuation methods.